voidstar78/POLY88_RESOURCE/README.md

 BYBEE folder is submitted archive collection by Bob ByBee (an original contemporary "power user" of the **POLY-8813** system), as provided in Summer 2025.
 This includes his PM.EXE (Polymorphic Systems) emulator that supports a -88 command line argument to be more POLY-88 compatible; the emulator supports a number of cassette and disk image formats).
+This emulator is for MS-DOS / x86 compatible systems.